thayerh/TetraShell/README.md

 Additional Components Implemented:
 -  Short Commands (5)
--  Intro Animation (tbd)
+-  Intro Animation (add'l. points?)
 -  Switch (5)
 -  Visualize (15)
--  Basic Save Info (5 + tbd)
+-  Basic Save Info (5)
-    - Also prints if save file is legitimate or not.
+    - Also prints if save file is legitimate or not. (add'l. points?)
 -  Undo (15)
 -  Quick-Rank (5)
--  Imporoved Prompt(7 + tbd)
+-  Imporoved Prompt(7)
-   - Also added if the given save file is illegal it will print in red, otherwise green.
+   - Also added if the given save file is illegal it will print in red, otherwise green. (add'l. points?)

 - Help (7)